When training journalists, I joke that Americans use more commas than British journalists* because they are rich and can afford the extra ink.

-* Or Irish, Australians and New Zealanders.
+* Or Irish, Australian, New Zealand.

 Keeping track of who does what to whom is hard in long, comma-laden sentences.
 Breaking sentences into smaller units of meaning makes writing easier to follow.